dlevs/eslint-config/README.md

 ## Update VSCode settings

-If using VSCode, set the following in your `settings.json` file:
+If using VSCode, lint errors will not show until you add this to your `settings.json` file:

 ```json
 {
   "eslint.experimental.useFlatConfig": true
 }
 ```

-Ideally, do this for the workspace so it will work out of the box for anyone who clones the repository.
-Do this by updating (or creating) the `.vscode/settings.json` file in your project.